alecmcclean/alecmcclean.github.io/index.md

 <img class="profile-picture" src="files/am_pp.png">

-I am a Postdoctoral Fellow in the [Division of Biostatistics](https://med.nyu.edu/departments-institutes/population-health/divisions-sections-centers/biostatistics/) in the NYU Grossman School of Medicine.
-There, I am fortunate to work with [Ivan Diaz](https://www.idiaz.xyz/) and [Wenbo Wu](https://www.wenbowu.me/).
+I am a Postdoctoral Fellow in the [Division of Biostatistics](https://med.nyu.edu/departments-institutes/population-health/divisions-sections-centers/biostatistics/) in the NYU Grossman School of Medicine, where I am fortunate to work with [Iván Díaz](https://www.idiaz.xyz/) and [Wenbo Wu](https://www.wenbowu.me/).
 We are developing theory and methods at the intersection of machine learning and causal inference, and applying them to problems in healthcare provider profiling and personalized medicine.

 Before my postdoc, I did my PhD in [Statistics at Carnegie Mellon University](http://stat.cmu.edu/), where I was advised by [Zach Branson](https://sites.google.com/site/zjbranson/?pli=1) and [Edward Kennedy](https://www.ehkennedy.com/).
 Additionally, I had the pleasure of working with [Siva Balakrishnan](https://www.stat.cmu.edu/~siva/) and [Larry Wasserman](https://www.stat.cmu.edu/~larry/).